envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 # Compiling C++ to .wasm files using the SDK

-The SDK has dependencies on specific versions of emscription and the protobuf library, therefor use of a Docker image is recommended.
+The SDK has dependencies on specific versions of the C++ WebAssembly toolchain Emscripten (https://emscripten.org) and the protobuf library, therefor use of a Docker image is recommended.

 ## Docker